BernhardBehrendt/clrlog/README.md

     var myClrlog = new Clrlog("I also support logging into logfiles", 'success', __dirname + '/application.log');
         myClrlog.logLevel = 'error';
+        myClrlog.warning('This line is not written into logfile');
-        myClrlog.error('This line is not written into logfile');
+        myClrlog.error('This line is written into logfile');

 Set custom log levels for a single logmessage type